-Yesterday, my back was aching from moving a friend’s apartment around the day before yesterday.
+Yesterday, my back was aching.
 I took a break from writing around noon, and went to take a sauna and read a bit.
 I stretched and steamed, and then took to reading Hitchens’s latest piece on Jacqueline Kennedy in Vanity Fair.
 I smiled when I found that not even she, the grande dame of elites, was off-limits to the British polemicist.
 This was what I enjoyed most about Hitchens: his utter disregard for the sacrosanct, especially those things sacred to elites and religious types.
 I revel in that disregard.

-In some ways, I have styled myself a bit like several writers.
+In some terribly noticeable ways, I have styled myself a bit like several writers.
 I, like many men my age, admire Hemingway for the most obvious of reasons: he is simple.
 Henry Miller liberated me in many ways, and no one else I know writes with such feverish abandon.
 David Mamet, though I despise his politics of late, is simply a brilliant playwright.
 I could name Twain, Cervantes, Langston Hughes, Walt Whitman, Ginsberg, Michael Oondajte, and Rumi as well as a dozen others.
-But Christopher Hitchens is in a category of his own; because to be honest, I am not unlike him.
+But Christopher Hitchens is in a category of his own; because to be honest, I'd like to think that I am not unlike him.

 Hitchens is my scotch-soaked Prometheus.
 He is the most gracious of the giant thinkers whose works I have read.
 His touch, no matter what the topic, is adroit.
-His words are so Goddamned “on”.
+His words are so goddamned “true”.
 I must admit, however, that his influence on me was so much more than what he wrote.
 Hitchens’s influence came from what he conveyed to me, speaking as one writer and polemicist to another.
-Keep in mind that there are many people who think of Hitchens in this way, and even more people, especially in Los Angeles, who haven’t a clue who he is.
+Keep in mind that there are many people who think of Hitchens in this way, and even more people, especially on the West Coast of "Murrica, who haven’t a clue who he is.
 Believe me when I say that he has been an invaluable resource, especially since I moved here from the East Coast.
-Those readers who live here will admit that L.A. is not an intellectual place.
+Those readers who live here will admit the West Coast is a smart place, an innovative place--but not an intellectual place.
 It is replete with all sorts of thoroughly irrational ways of thinking.